ClassicUO/classicuo-web/site/features/grid-containers.md

 # Grid Containers

-Web Grid Containers are entirely rendered by the browser, and work by **automatic sorting rather than being slot-based **.
+Web Grid Containers are entirely rendered by the browser, and works by **automatic sorting rather than being slot-based**.

 ::: info
-Turn on `Modern Grid Containers`, `Modern Loot Gump`, and `Modern Tooltips` in the Experimental options.
+Enable `Modern Grid Containers`, `Modern Loot Gump`, and `Modern Tooltips` under `Experimental` in the game options to use.
 :::

 ## Highlights